Achievable logoAchievable logo

 The specific details are usually not tested, but you can find them in the OTCQB listing requirements.

-All other securities that don’t meet the financial or reporting requirements of the NYSE, NASDAQ, OTCQX, or OTCQB may trade on the OTC Pink Market.
-The Pink Market has no financial or listing requirements, which means it can include:
+All other securities that don’t meet the financial or reporting requirements of the NYSE, NASDAQ, OTCQX, OTCQB, or the OTCID Basic Market may trade on the Pink Limited Market.
+The Pink Limited Market has essentially no financial or reporting requirements, which means it can include:

 • Bankrupt or distressed companies